tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/analysis/README.md

 | 3.    |  Data Augmentation  | Horizontal Flip | Black Patches                                                |
 | 4.    |     Decay Steps     |    8,00,756     | 5000                                                         |
 | 5.    |       DROPOUT       |       OFF       | ON                                                           |

+*Table 1: Hyperparameters replaced with the default ones in the neural network architecture*

 ### Reasons: